W-4, W-2, W-9, and 1099 are all tax forms, but they serve very different purposes. Let's compare.

 To further clarify requirements related to “full-time” employees, you will be asked to fill out a W-4 when you begin your employment.
 The W-4 is what tells the company how much tax they need to withhold from your regular paycheck and send to the IRS.

 Conversely, if you're self-employed as a freelancer or independent contractor, you will not receive a W-2 at the end of the year.
 Instead, you'll get a 1099.

 Your taxes will not be taken out of your pay for you and sent to the IRS on your behalf.
 You need to calculate your own payroll taxes and then submit the sum to the government (usually with the help of a CPA).

-If you are a business owner reading this and you want more information about filling out and filing 1099s, you could check this guide on how to fill out a 1099-NEC form.
+If you are a business owner reading this and want more information about filling out and filing 1099s, you could check this guide on filling out a 1099-NEC form.